ModelEarth/data-pipeline/timelines/README.md

 [Observable Self-Hosting Notes](observable/)

 ## TO DO
-[Debug our Install steps for SQLite in a browser](sqlite/) from the phiresky timeline [Resulting SQLite Timeline](https://phiresky.github.io/blog/2021/hosting-sqlite-databases-on-github-pages/) - by phiresky.
+[Figure out last step for SQLite in a browser](sqlite/phiresky/) from the phiresky timeline [Resulting SQLite Timeline](https://phiresky.github.io/blog/2021/hosting-sqlite-databases-on-github-pages/) - by phiresky.
 Includes filter for selecting countries

 ## ADD DATA SOURCES